EdgeX-Camera-Management/device-usb-camera/docs/RtspStreamingGuide.md

 - Logitech StreamCam

 ## Dependencies
-The software has dependencies, including Git, Docker, Docker Compose, and assorted tools (e.g., curl).
+The software has dependencies, including Git, Docker, Docker Compose, and assorted command line tools.
 Follow the instructions below to install any dependency that is not already installed.

 ### Install Git
 Install Git from the official repository as documented on the [Git SCM](https://git-scm.com/download/linux) site.